Alternative Dispute Resolution (ADR) Solutions to Hurricane Michael

 The appraisal clause stipulates that in the event that the property owner and the insurance company cannot agree on the value of the loss, either party may demand and, in some occasions, both parties must agree to an appraisal.

 Each party selects an appraiser and the two appraisers one from the policyholder and one from the insurance company work together to agree on the value of the damaged property.
 A mutually agreed or court appointed umpire will handle any disputes between the appraisers and any agreement signed by two of the three will set the value of the loss.
 The process is a simple as I just identified, there can be additional experts and layers of detail but that is not always necessary.

 The Mediation Process & How It Works

 Mediation is a less formal way than the courts to resolve claims between policyholders and an insurance company.
-A completely neutral and unbiased third party Department of Financial Services attorney assists in resolution of the dispute but does not dictate the outcome.
+A completely neutral and unbiased third party Department of Financial Services attorney assists in establishing ground rules resolution of the dispute but does not dictate the outcome.
 During this mediation process, both parties collaborate to come to an agreement on the challenges associated with the loss.
 Usually this takes place in a mediation conference type facility that lends itself to the process.

 In the State of Florida, the office of Jimmy Patronis (Florida’s Chief Financial Officer) manages these programs.
 Their website is an excellent resource for more information on Mediation and Neutral Evaluation.

 Hiring an experienced appraiser can keep the process moving along smoothly so you can get back to your life as quickly as possible.
 John Minor is a trained large loss appraiser, and court-appointed umpire, with hundreds of successful appraisals throughout the gulf coast and nationwide.